 Squalane

-Got tips about this "oil" for fretboards and stables on the American Martin forum.
-In quotation marks when it is not about an oil or a wax, but a chemical substance found in the oily surface of human nose 🙂 That substance is squalene with 'e', squalane with 'a' is a refined variant that does not rancid or gets bad.
+Got tips about this "oil" for fingerboards and saddles on the American Martin forum.
+In quotation marks as it is neither an oil nor a wax, but a chemical substance found in the fatty surface of people's nose 🙂 That substance is squalene with an 'e', squalane with an 'a' is a refined variant that does not go rancid or gets bad.

-This substance has been used in all times for various purposes.
-When scanning old dia slides you could get rid of scratches, fishermen rub the metal sleeves between the different parts of the rod against the nose, wooden smoking pipes could be conditioned with a little "nose oil".
-Squalane, most commonly made from olive oil, is now used in many cosmetic products such as moisturizer and to protect and lubricate the skin . .
+People have used this throughout the ages for various purposes.
+When you scanned slides you could get rid of scratches, fishermen rub the metal sleeves between the different parts of the rod against the nose, wooden pipes could be conditioned with a little "nose oil".
+Squalane, usually made from olive oil, is now used in many cosmetic products such as . .

 It is quite expensive, but you only need to moisten a fingertip to cover 4-5 frets on the fretboard or half a bridge.
 I bought my bottle from Organic Makers.